 Throughout the last 2 years at Felber PR, I’ve had the pleasure of meeting with and serving incredible manufacturers.
-I’ve spoken with many business development and sales professionals about their marketing tactics and sales process.
+I’ve spoken with many sales and business development professionals about their marketing tactics and sales process.
 Often manufacturing companies make targeted products that they can only sell to specific businesses.
 Manufacturers know their markets well and are closely watching every move their competition makes.

 Here are 5 ways to persuade your boss that inbound is the best way to bring more qualified leads into the sales funnel and shorten the sales cycle.